 vivid resemblance between God's being and the human being in Böhme; humanity and divinity seem to be two facets of the same coin or, in Böhme's theology, they appear to be two distinct and yet coexisting states of the same reality.
 This is why one can infer that there is no real distinction between divinity and humanity in Böhme.
-If this is true, then the divine being appears to be only an idealized version of the human being, so the very idea of being carries within itself a dualism which blends divinity and humanity into the same historical reality which encompasses the human being.
+In It this is true, then the divine being appears to be only an idealized version of the human being, so the very idea of being carries within itself a dualism which blends divinity and humanity into the same historical reality which encompasses the human being.
+In It is a same historical reality which encompasses the human being.